BigWattanachai/trip-planning-assistant/backend/README.md

 ## Development

-The backend uses Google ADK's event-based architecture to handle agent responses, including function calls and responses.
-The `get_agent_response` function in `main.py` processes these events and returns the final response to the client.
+### Adding New Agents or Tools

 To add new agents or tools, follow these steps:

 1. Create a new agent file in the `agents` directory
 2. Define any tools as Python functions with proper docstrings
 3. Create an Agent instance with the tools
-4. Import the agent in `main.py` and add it to the agent selection logic
+4. Import the agent in the appropriate files and add it to the agent selection logic

+### Future Improvements

+1. **NLP-Based Entity Extraction**: Replace simple keyword matching with ML-based entity extraction
+2. **User Preference Learning**: Improve tracking and learning of user preferences over time
+3. **Personalization**: Enhance recommendations based on user history and preferences
+4. **Multi-Language Support**: Expand support for multiple languages
+5. **Context Compression**: Implement more sophisticated context summarization techniques
+6. **Machine Learning Classification**: Replace rule-based classification with ML model for better accuracy
+7. **Multi-Intent Support**: Handle queries that span multiple intents by utilizing multiple agents
+8. **Enhanced Agent Specialization**: Add more specialized agents for accommodation, transportation, etc.

 ## Troubleshooting